While not as famous of other ghosts, the White Lady of Tutbury remains intriguing.

 And thus, my tone poem.

 The first of the three sections in my “suite” is entitled “John O’Gaunt’s Gateway,” after the inner gate that is now the main entrance to the ruins.
-And so I imagine it opening wide for a long troop train to march off to some battle or royal progress, until a trumpet sounds and echoes, and the gates are closed.
+It depicts the marshalling and marching away of a troop train, to some battle or royal progress, until a trumpet sounds the closing of the gate.

 The final and longest section is called “The Ghost’s Walk,” and should be self-explanatory.